 When to go.

-This is very subjective as to be honest as Thailand is generally a year round destination.
+This is very subjective as Thailand is generally a year round destination.

 The peak Tourist season runs from November to March and then in July and August, with the rest of the time considered off peak.
 Either are great times to visit Thailand, but you get the added benefits of discounted rates and less tourists in the off peak.